 Property Damage

-William is developing considerable experience in dealing with property damage claims.
+William is developing considerable experience in dealing with property damage claims, many of which arise from fire or escape of water.
 He is able to advise on coverage, defence and recovery.
+He is currently acting for several firms which provide storage, removal and logistics services.

-- Drafting Particulars of Claim in a six-figure claim for property damage arising from an escape of water in a large domestic property.
+- Acting for the claimant in a six-figure subrogated claim for property damage arising from an escape of water in a large domestic property.

-- Drafting a Defence for a sub-contractor accused of having negligently caused an escape of water in a new-build block of flats, leading to a six-figure claim for damages.
+- Acting for a sub-contractor accused of having negligently caused an escape of water in a new-build block of flats, leading to a six-figure claim for damages.

-- Advising a well-known horticultural charity on the recovery of its losses arising from an escape of water caused by a sub-contractor, which led to the temporary closure of its public facilities and consequential financial losses.
+- Acting for a well-known horticultural charity on the recovery of its losses arising from an escape of water caused by a sub-contractor, which led to the temporary closure of its public facilities and consequential financial losses.

 - Advising an insurer seeking to pursue a subrogated claim for a contribution from a sub-contractor who caused an escape of water at a new housing project.